SUPERLATIVE ENDING! NUMEROUS VERY SERIOUS CHARGES RESULTED IN A STET FOR THE CLIENT.

 “Our patients are far less likely to talk honestly about their relapses and their struggles with recovery if they think it’s going to land them in jail,” says Sarah Coughlin, a social worker and addiction specialist in Charlestown, Mass.
 “It puts us in a tough spot, because it breeds mistrust.”
 It also breeds fear: As The Boston Globe reported, one woman committed suicide in the bathroom of a Lowell, Mass., drug court after she watched at least 23 of her 41 fellow probationers get sentenced to jail for relapses and other violations, and after she became convinced that she would soon be sentenced as well.

 Of course, criminalizing relapse isn’t the only absurdity that exists at the intersection of drug addiction, criminal justice and public health.
 As a recent Times article explained, states across the country are enacting laws that allow for homicide charges against just about anyone connected to an overdose death, even if that person is also suffering from addiction.
 To learn more about the criminal laws regarding this topic, seek te experts at the criminal lawyer Melbourne firm.
+Having a criminal defence solicitor on your side will help ensure that your rights are protected throughout the case proceedings.

 The irony is both dark and profound: Only in death do drug users become victims.
 Until then, they are criminals.